03/18/2020 5 Desk Hacks to Boost Productivity

 If you work, you’re likely swimming (drowning?) in a sea of emails, updates and notifications.
 When your job allows, stop the insanity by setting rules for digital interactions.
 Did you know the average person checks email at least 15 times per day?
 When you consider one check takes you off track for about 15 minutes, this is a serious productivity killer.6 Dedicate specific times during the day to catch up on email, like in the morning after you’ve planned your day or made some progress on a project, and again later in the day.
 And set the Do Not Disturb setting on your mobile device to allow only those calls or texts from people in your Favorites list.
 All other notifications can wait until your daily digital window.

-A few small changes can make a big difference in your workday.
+A few small changes can make a big difference in your work from home workday.
 Give ours a try and let us know how they work for you.
 And we bet you have a few of your own to share, too.
-Look forward to hearing your ideas in the comments on our Facebook page and becoming more productive together this year.
+We look forward to hearing your ideas (and maybe workplace selfie!) in the comments on our Facebook page and becoming more productive together this year.

 1 Giang, Vivian.
 “Why Having A Messy Desk Can Be A Good Thing.”
 Business Insider, Business Insider, 7 Aug.
 2013.